This Keto French Baguette recipe is a thin crusty keto French bread 100 % egg-free and dairy-free and a real bread flavor.

 One slice weighs about 45 grams/ 1.6 oz and provides 2.8 grams of net carbs.

 You can use this keto vegan baguette bread to make sandwiches.
 Add butter, ham cheese, and keto vegetables for a fulfilling keto sandwich.

 Another option is to use this bread to make keto garlic bread.
 Add garlic butter on top of the bread.
 Finally, if you are a sweet tooth like me, use this bread for breakfast.

 Spread keto chia seed jam, almond butter, or butter on top of your slice for a delicious sweet keto breakfast.
 Note that you can toast the bread slices to boost the crispy texture of your bread.

-Made these keto baguette bread recipe and love them?
-Share a review or comment below, I love to connect with you.
+Made this keto baguette bread recipe and loved it?
+Share a review or comment below.
+I love to connect with you.